 - Remove the fascia board from the wall

-- Remove any debris, caulk, paint, etc… from the rafters that prevents the fascia from being flush to the boards
+- Remove any debris, caulk, paint, etc… from the rafters that prevent the fascia from being flush to the boards

 - Start with one end and install your first section of fascia by screwing into the rafters(make sure it’s square and straight)